darrylsosborne/amazon-efs-workshop/workshop/2-monitor/README.md

 | eu-west-1 | [EU West (Ireland)](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/new?stackName=&templateURL=https://s3.amazonaws.com/aws-us-east-1/amazon-efs-workshop/templates/cw_dashboard_efs_201811120.yaml) |

 After launching the AWS CloudFormation Stack above, you should see a new dashboard in your Amazon CloudWatch console using the naming convention ***aws-region***_***efs-filesystem-id***.

+Repeat the step above and create a CloudWatch dashboard for the other file system you created.

 ---
 ## Next section